 For centuries, scientists have dreamt of discovering an underlying unity to nature.
 Life is complicated.
 But scientists are now discovering that energy is the unifying force that joins all life on Earth.
-A new explains how the natural world—from the tiniest amoeba to the greatest rain forest—is constructed.
+A new theory seeks to explain how the natural world—from the tiniest amoeba to the greatest rain forest—is constructed.

 This theory helps us understand why a shrew eats its bodyweight in food each day, why a mammal’s heart beats about 1 billion times in its lifetime, why there are no trees as tall as the Eiffel Tower, and why more species live at the Earth’s equator than at its poles.
 In the Beat of a Heart combines biography, history, science and nature writing to capture exciting advances and the people who are making them.

 “This is a book that addresses fabulous and life-enhancing themes.
 It is written beautifully enough to take your breath away, even as its author writes about trying not to hyperventilate.
 A book through which ideas, energy and food for thought cycle across every page.”